 whichever is the greater;

-“qualifying service” in relation to engineering certificates of competency, means service afloat assisting to operate and maintain the propulsion machinery;
+qualifying service in relation to engineering certificates of competency, means service afloat assisting to operate and maintain the propulsion machinery;

-“regulation” means a regulation of these regulations;
+regulation means a regulation of these regulations;

-“revalidate”, in relation to a certificate of competency, means to record on the certificate that the holder continues to meet the standard of competency required for the functions to which the certificate relates;
+revalidate, in relation to a certificate of competency, means to record on the certificate that the holder continues to meet the standard of competency required for the functions to which the certificate relates;

-“Schedule” means Schedule to these regulations;
+Schedule means Schedule to these regulations;

-“seagoing vessel” means a vessel other than a vessel that plies exclusively in inland waters or in waters within or closely adjacent to sheltered waters or areas where port regulations apply; and terms such as “seaward”, “sea service” and “at sea” shall be construed accordingly;
+seagoing vessel means a vessel other than a vessel that plies exclusively in inland waters or in waters within or closely adjacent to sheltered waters or areas where port regulations apply; and terms such as seaward, sea service and at sea shall be construed accordingly;

-“second engineer” means the engineer officer next in rank to the chief engineer;
+second engineer means the engineer officer next in rank to the chief engineer;

-“subregulation” means a subregulation of the regulation in which the term is used;
+subregulation means a subregulation of the regulation in which the term is used;

-“watchkeeping service” means sea service in a watchkeeping capacity.
+watchkeeping service means sea service in a watchkeeping capacity.

 [Regulation 3 amended in Gazette 2 Aug 1985 p.
 2697; 11 Aug 1992 p.
 3977; 8 Dec 2006 p.
 5387.]